 A Little Bit About Tracy

 I’ve been all over the world but was born in Canada (eh?!).
 I’ve been working with kids in some capacity for the last 20 years.
-In a former life I was a kindergarten teacher, nanny, ABA behavior therapist, children’s crisis counselor, and in the last five years I have been working in private practice.
-I’m a Registered Play Therapist and a Certified Sand Tray therapist with a Masters degree in mental health counseling.
+In a former life I was a kindergarten teacher, nanny, ABA behavior therapist, and children’s crisis counselor.
+In the last five years, I have been working in private practice as a Licensed Professional Counselor.
+I am also a Registered Play Therapist and a Certified Sand Tray therapist with a Masters degree in mental health counseling.

 Also, full disclosure, I’ve been entrusted with the care of a small human/future adult as well.
 It’s been the most rewarding, important, scary, and confounding thing I’ve done in my life.
 Although we all have unique circumstances, I get some of what it can be like to parent these days.
 It’s HARD!